ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-default-page.png" class="image fit">
 </div>

-As you will see, the CLI starts the development server and then starts the type checking and linting service.
+As you will see, the CLI starts the development server, starts the type checking and linting service.
-By default it runs on http://localhost:8080 but if there's already something running on port 8080, he will pick port 8081 or the next one available.
+By default the project runs on http://localhost:8080 but if there's already something running on port 8080, he will pick port 8081 or the next one available.
+This way you don't need to specify a free port.

+A default Vue project looks like this:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-serve.png" class="image fit">
 </div>

 # A look into the files created by the Vue CLI
 The main folders in which you will work are public and src.
-We will look at these more in detail so you fully understand what their purpose is.
+We will look at these more in detail later so you fully understand what their purpose is.

 ## Public
-Public is meant for static stuff like images, favicons and more.
+Public is meant for static assets like images, favicons and more.
 It also contains your index.html which is very basic:

 ```html